-Manmade composite material and natural wood can both be used for decking, but there are some significant differences between them in terms of durability and cost.
+Manmade composite material and natural wood can both be used for decking.
+But, there are some significant differences between them in terms of durability and cost.

 When installing wood or composite decking, keep these tips in mind:

-Watch this video to find out more.
+Watch the video above to find out more.